Cart

 In a "first to use" jurisdiction, you don't need to register a trademark to have rights to it, as long as you can show you were the first to use it.
 However, registering your trademark serves as proof of its validity and your ownership.

-Who is eligible to challenge my trademark application?
+Who is eligible to challenge my trademark application in Canada?

 Anyone has the right to challenge or dispute a trademark application.